-OMICS International eBooks provide the publication of chapters in all areas related to Life Sciences, Health Sciences, Engineering & Technology and Social Sciences with their sub categories.
+OMICS International eBooks provide the publication of chapters in all areas related to Life Sciences, Health Sciences, Physical Sciences, Engineering & Technology and Social Sciences with their sub categories.

 All book chapters are distributed under the Creative Commons Attribution 4.0 license and will be assigned with ISBN and DOI.

 All the eBooks details along with the ISBN are uploaded in Bowker website where exposed to more than 3,000 subscribers, over 1,800 library customers including The New York Public Library, Harvard University Library, and the British Library and more than 5,000 libraries and branch locations.

 Once the Book will be published online, no book chapters will be added in the proposed list of Book Chapters.
 All the published Books will be submitted with their respective repositories (Ex: BASE, OpenAIRE, CEDA, Zenodo etc).

 Two types of eBooks are published in OMICS:

 EBook Publication Charges: OMICS International eBooks are a self-supporting organization and do not receive funding from any institution/government.
 Hence, the operation of the eBooks is solely financed by the handling fees received from authors.
 The handling fees are required to meet Cover preparation, Web page creation, PDF, ISBN assigning and validation, DOI activation and Lifetime online maintenance of the eBooks.
 Authors of the book chapters are required to pay a fair handling fee for processing their chapters.
 However, there are no submission charges.

 The basic eBook publication fee or handling cost is as per the price mentioned above on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of no. of pages of the eBook, etc.

 Submission of eBook in all the major categories